dylanschlichting/shelfstrat_nummix/README.md

 Key points of the unforced and wind-forced configurations are documented for reference:
 > - Standard output frequency: 1 hour
 > - 500 m isotropic lateral grid resolution
-> - 97 x 97 km in the along- and across-shore directions for all cases except tracer advection ensembles
+> - 97 x 97 km in the along- and across-shore directions for all cases except tracer advection ensemble
 > > - 192 x 192 x 30 grid points
 > > - ```Vtransform=2,Vstretching=4```, ```\theta_s = 5.0, \theta_b = 0.4```
 > > - Tested ```\theta_s = 3.0, \theta_b = 1``` and ```\theta_s = 2.5, \theta_b = 2.5``` for vertical resolution experiments